-3.6.11 Mail Order Pharmacy
+3.6.11 Home Delivery Pharmacy

-Outpatient prescription drugs are covered when dispensed by a network mail order pharmacy.
-Each prescription is limited to a maximum 90-day supply when filled at a network mail order pharmacy.
-Prescriptions for less than a 30-day supply or more than a 90-day supply are not eligible for coverage when dispensed by a network mail order pharmacy.
+Outpatient prescription drugs are covered when dispensed by a network home delivery pharmacy.
+Each prescription is limited to a maximum 90-day supply when filled at a network home delivery pharmacy.
+Prescriptions for less than a 30-day supply or more than a 90-day supply are not eligible for coverage when dispensed by a network home delivery pharmacy.

-The medical plan will not cover outpatient prescription drugs received through an out-of-network mail order pharmacy.
+The medical plan will not cover outpatient prescription drugs received through an out-of-network home delivery pharmacy.